Skip to content

 • The causes of climate change are often called ‘climate forcings’.
 This term comes from ‘radiative forcing’ or RF, which is the difference between the amount of solar energy (heat) reaching Earth’s atmosphere and the amount that escapes.

-• Different climate forcings each determine how much solar energy arrives from the sun, and how much escape.
+• There are many climate forcings, each type determining how much solar energy arrives from the sun, and how much escapes.

-• Natural Forcings happen through natural changes; these were very slowly cooling the planet (Fig. 1)
+• Natural Forcings happen through natural changes; these were slowly cooling the planet over the past few thousand years (Fig. 1)

 • Anthropogenic Forcings due to human activities are far more powerful.
-They are causing temperatures to increase much more than natural cooling, and the pace is accelerating (Fig. 1).
+They are causing temperatures to increase much more than natural cooling, and the pace is accelerating (Figs. 1 & 2).

 The main climate forcings